vi4m/vi4m.github.io/_posts/2015-02-22-swift-vs-others.markdown

 ![wcdxk-2](https://cloud.githubusercontent.com/assets/552398/6324247/b2d2f7cc-bb37-11e4-91b8-dc7c33b5fef3.jpg){: .center-image }

-But the way it differs from Python is the internals.
 Swift underlaying technology is based on LLVM, which handles all of data structures, compiling and optimization tasks on its own.
+LLVM is used also by PyPy, CLang and other languages as well.

 ## Is it really as fast as advertised?